-Advantages of structured interview
+Advantages of a structured interview

 Since in structured interviews all the candidates are asked the same questions, it’s easy to compare their answers and hire the right job candidate.
-You can evaluate candidates in a most objective and fair way, which also makes structured interviews more legally defensible.
+You can evaluate candidates in the most objective and fair way, which also makes structured interviews more legally defensible.

-Disadvantages of structured interview
+Disadvantages of a structured interview